stormchaserroleplaying/stormchaserRPG/Spells/5/Transmutation/index.md

 When cast using 7 mana the following apply:
 The spell functions as above with the following exceptions:

 You transform into a large-sized elemental.
-Critical hits made against you are reduced by one hit.
+The damage for your natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) increases by 1dM, +3dM total.Critical hits made against you are reduced by one hit.

 *Air Elemental.* As above except that you gain a +2 bonus to your Strength score, +4 bonus to your Dexterity score and a +4 natural DR bonus.<br>
 *Earth Elemental.* As above except that you gain a +6 bonus to your Strength score, a -2 penalty to your Dexterity score, a +2 bonus to your Constitution score and a +6 natural DR bonus.<br>